 The City has in place a formal employee assistance program (EAP) to assist employees in addressing serious personal or work-related problems at any time.
 The City's EAP provides confidential, cost-free, short-term counseling to eligible employees.
 Eligible employees include: full-time employees, firefighters, and part-time police officers.
-Employees who may have an alcohol or other drug abuse problem are encouraged to seek assistance before a problem affects their employment status.
-Employee assistance program services are available by contacting Morneau Shepell at 866-451-5465 or online at www.niseap.com.
+Employees who may have an alcohol, cannabis, or other drug abuse problem are encouraged to seek assistance before a problem affects their employment status.
+Employee assistance program services are available by calling 866-451-5465 contacting Morneau Shepell at 866-451-5465 or online at www.niseap.com.